microsoft/Partner-Center-PowerShell/docs/help/Connect-PartnerCenter.md

 ```

 ### -ApplicationId
-The application identifier used to access the Partner Center API.
+The identifier of the Azure AD application.

 ```yaml
 Type: String